Stop Yo-Yo Dieting

 Stay out of diet prison

 To stay out of diet prison there are so many more tools such as sitting with urges, listening to your hunger scale or using the Good-Better-Best (GBB) method to make food decisions.
 I have bonus guides on all these tools.
-They are offered throughout all my blogs and I encourage you to get all of them.
+They are offered throughout all my blogs, and available at “Freebies” link on this website.
+I encourage you to get all of them.

 However, just significantly lowering your carbs will go a long way to reduce your hunger levels, which in turn will keep you on a steady weight-loss path even if you start right out without weighing and measuring your food (outside of knowing how many carbohydrates you are consuming with various food choices and portions).